mhabeeb01/zcc_habeeb/README.md

 ```
 > mv /dir/dir/.env current_dir
 ```
-3. or for windows users: the file will be copied to active path
+3. or for windows users: the file will be copied to active path IMPORTANT:Make sure .env is present
 ```
 > COPY "{file_path\env}" .env
 ```